owid/owid-grapher/readme.md

 – And *scatter plots* like [this one on the relation between education and economic prosperity](http://ourworldindata.org/data/education-knowledge/global-rise-of-education/#the-relationship-between-gdp-and-education)

-We are now working on making bar charts and maps possible.
+We are currently working on making bar charts and maps possible.

 The *OurWorldInData-Grapher* enables you to upload csv data to a central SQL database and then to pull this data from the SQL database to create interactive charts in a drag&drop interface.

-We have decided that it doesn't make sense to develop it within private repo, so here it is.
-Feel free to fork it and play around.
-Please be aware this is work in progress and that things will change, move and break.

 ## STACK
 The backend is written in PHP using the Laravel Framework.
 The frontend is written using Backbone.js and [NVD3.js](http://nvd3.org/).